Tanana District Master Gardener Program — FAQ

 Classes typically cover the following subjects (order may vary and are subject to change).
 Students also enjoy hands-on projects, lively presentations, interesting guest instructors and occasional field trips.

-✿ Introduction ✿ Volunteer Service ✿ Basic Horticulture ✿ Plant Classification ✿ Botany: Plant Structures and Functions ✿ Soil Structure, Function and Management ✿ Houseplants: Requirements and Care, Plant Propagation, Pruning ✿ Vegetable Gardening ✿ Fruit and Berry Crops ✿ Composting and Water Quality ✿ Greenhouse Gardening ✿ Plant Disease: Principles, Causes and Care ✿ Lawn Establishment and Maintenance ✿ Insect and Mammal Pests: Identification and Control ✿ Flowers and Bulbs (perennials and annuals) ✿ Home Landscaping ✿ Woody Ornamentals ✿ Open book/take home exam
+✿ Introduction to Gardening ✿ Volunteer Service ✿ Basic Horticulture ✿ Plant Classification ✿ Botany: Plant Structures and Functions ✿ Soil Structure, Function and Management ✿ Houseplants: Requirements and Care, Plant Propagation, Pruning ✿ Vegetable Gardening ✿ Fruit and Berry Crops ✿ Composting and Water Quality ✿ Greenhouse Gardening ✿ Plant Disease: Principles, Causes and Care ✿ Lawn Establishment and Maintenance ✿ Insect and Mammal Pests: Identification and Control ✿ Flowers and Bulbs (perennials and annuals) ✿ Home Landscaping ✿ Woody Ornamentals ✿ Open book/take home exam

 When are Master Gardener classes offered?